-Note: If this requirement is not stated, the laboratory could claim that it is ISO/IEC 17025 “compliant” (i.e., self-declared) even though the provider is not actually accredited for the test, calibration, or service requested.
+Note: If this the requirement is not stated, the laboratory could claim that it is ISO/IEC 17025 “compliant” (i.e., self-declared) even though the provider is not actually accredited for the test, calibration, or service requested.
 This is not to imply that a self-declared “accredited” organization is not technically competent or in compliance, but it should not be necessary for the customer to vet (assess) that organization if they are accredited by a recognized Accreditation Body.

 Bullet Point #3 contains two important stipulations: that the laboratory used be accredited to ISO/IEC

 17025, and that the Accreditation Body (AB) be under an ILAC Mutual Recognition Arrangement (MRA) signatory.
 Without this Bullet Point, the laboratory could be accredited by an AB that has inadequate or misleading credentials.

 Note: There are ABs in the USA that claim to be in compliance with ISO/IEC 17011 [so-called “self-declared ISO/IEC 17011 compliant ABs”].
 Some ABs in the United States that offer what equates to "mail-order" accreditation services and never visit the lab to ensure implementation of ISO/IEC 17025 or other requirements, or to verify its staff's technical competence.
 Holding an ILAC MRA signatory status indicates that the AB has been periodically peer-evaluated against the requirements of ISO/IEC 17011.
 This peer evaluation process ensures that ABs meet strict international requirements, thus affording a high level of confidence in their assessment process when accrediting laboratories.